samathaluca/fallen/README.md

 - Addiction is a progressive illness, left untreated most likely outcome will be prisons, institutions and  death by direct consequences, accident or suicide.
 I want data to be able to Offer realistic, achievable strategies to patients.
 - I work in A&E at anyone time we have numerous addicts waiting to be treated.
 Ambulance and medical resources would benefit from anything that may help.

 ### Feedback and comments from user groups.

 People who are suffering from addiction, self destructive habits or problems with a substance or activity, have been asked whether or not this app could help.
 The response of 100% people asked, who have current addictions to exercise, gaming, social media, alcohol, prescription and illegal drugs without exception fed back that this app will be useful.
 Feeback comments included exciting, amazing, impressive, interesting and realistic.

 Users and User/contributors  have been asked for their opinion during development.
-Specifically focussing on the questions in the forms.
+Specifically focusing on the questions in the forms.
 Questions have been amended to maximise engagement and submisson of the forms.
+The main questions were who is collecting the data and why so I added the About Us page.

 Academics have been asked whether this could be useful and how development should be shaped.
 Their guidance was considered throughout.